mydevtools-tech/.github/profile/README.md

 # 🏗️ Engineering Philosophy

-MyDevTools is not intended to become another cloud-first developer SaaS.
+MyDevTools is not a cloud developer SaaS, and it is not trying to become one.

-We are building a **local-first developer environment** where privacy and speed are architectural properties.
+We removed the backend on purpose. **There is no application server, no hosted database, and no account system.** Privacy and speed stop being policies you have to trust and become properties of the architecture.

-### Local by default
+### Local by default — and by design

-If a transformation can happen on the user's machine, it should.
+Every transformation happens on your machine.
+Not "usually."
+Not "for most tools."

 ```text
 ┌───────────────────────┐